Free delivery on orders over €45 Spend just €45 more to get free delivery You are eligible for free shipping

 Health Benefits

-Mullein can be ingested, however it does not offer much nutritional benefit, and is much better suited to be brewed as a tea, or infused into topical oil.
-Mullein tea is a traditional treatment for respiratory complaints such as coughs, colds, and sinus discomfort.
+Mullein tea or tinctures are a traditional treatment for respiratory complaints such as coughs, colds, and sinus discomfort.
 It not only has expectorant and mucilage benefits, but also soothes and may also have antispasmodic properties.

 How to Use Great Mullein